2025 Midyear Outlook

 References to markets, asset classes, and sectors are generally regarding the corresponding market index.
 Indexes are unmanaged statistical composites and cannot be invested into directly.
 Index performance is not indicative of the performance of any investment and do not reflect fees, expenses, or sales charges.
 All performance referenced is historical and is no guarantee of future results.

-All data is provided as of October 2, 2024.
+All data is provided as of May 7, 2025.

 Any company names noted herein are for educational purposes only and not an indication of trading intent or a solicitation of their products or services.
 LPL Financial doesn’t provide research on individual equities.